Most people believe that a muscle-bound body is built from endless hours in the gym

 are what some might call ‘isolation work’ where we do higher rep sets for movements

-like hyperextensions, chest ﬂyes, ﬂoor presses, high rows, calve raises, arm exercises,
+like hyperextensions, chest ﬂyes, ﬂoor presses, high rows, calf workouts, arm exercises,

 etc. Some people, including myself, even call these exercises ‘pump work.’